Forest Twinning

 How it works

-Landowners, including schools, businesses and other organisations are invited to measure their land and twin its acreage (or part acreage) with the equivalent hectares of tropical forest.
-Every acre of land you twin with rainforest will therefore protect approximately 2.5 acres (1 hectare) of threatened tropical forest habitat.
+Landowners, including schools, businesses and other organisations are invited to measure their land and twin its acreage (or part acreage) with the equivalent number of hectares of tropical forest.

 Screenshot 2022 05 31 at 17 15 35